Table of Contents

 Landed cost factors MSMEs cannot ignore

 The dealer’s rate is only one part of the expense.
-What matters to MSMEs is the landed cost – the amount paid when steel actually reaches the site.
-This includes base price, freight, GST, unloading, and even city-specific handling charges.
+What matters to MSMEs is the landed cost – the amount paid when steel actually reaches the project site.
+This includes the base price, freight, GST, unloading, and city-specific handling charges.

 Common hidden elements